BitcoinDesign/Guide/guide/foundations/principles.md

 Security can also be a feeling.
 A polished, good-looking, easy-to-use product that transparently communicates how it works can help users feel more secure– especially when compared to another product with the same security measures - but lacks these qualities.

 {% include tip/open.html color="green" icon="check" label="Do this" %}

-- Take safeguarding of users' funds seriously
+- Take safeguarding of users’ funds seriously
 - Strive for no loss of funds, whether by negligence or theft
 - Provide suitable private key management schemes for beginners
 - Offer progressive security and upgrade paths